Salvador Carnival 2020

 Carnival in Salvador has traditionally 'officially started' on a Thursday.
 Carnival, however, isn't so easily accounted for.
 It seems the merrymakers have always been one-step ahead of the organizers!
 In recent years, in a spontaneous manifestation of the Carnival spirit, small independent blocos have begun taking to the streets of Barra on Wednesday night, adding yet another night of festa to the festa!

-And, just in case you are coming early, while it's not officially carnival, there are big party events in Barra on Saturday 2/23/19 (Fuzuê) and Sunday 2/24/19 (Furdunço).
+And, just in case you are coming even early, while it's not officially carnival, there are big party events in Barra on Saturday 2/15/20 (Fuzuê) and Sunday 2/16/20 (Furdunço).
 So for all practical purposes, this makes 10 nights of party.

-Pagode Artists, Psirico and Igor Kannario will close Carnival with a final run (free, no chords) on Wednesday morning, 3/6 starting at 10am at the lighthouse in Barra.
+Pagode Star Leo Santana will close Carnival with a final run on Wednesday morning, 2/26 starting at 10am at the lighthouse in Barra.

-The official opening ceremony will probably kick off at 5:00pm, Thursday, February 28th, 2019 at the lighthouse in Barra
+The official opening ceremony will kick off at 5:30pm, Thursday, February 28th, 2019 at the lighthouse in Barra

-In typical Brazilian fashion, as of now, only10 days before carnival, the schedueling details regarding the Abertura de Carnaval "(the opening of Carnival") have yet to be released, but presumably, like last carnival 2018, Carnival will start at the lighthouse in Barra with the traditional handing of the keys to the city to the Rei Momo ("the Carnival King").
-Then, for the next seven days, until Wednesday at noon (February 14), the city belongs to Rei Momo and his four million revelers.
+The Abertura de Carnaval "(the opening of Carnival") gets started at the lighthouse in Barra at 5:30pm on Wednesday afternoon.
+This carnaval 2020, Carlinhos Brown and his troupe of Timbaleiro drummers will host the official opening of the ceremonies.
+Then, for the next seven days, until Wednesday at noon (February 26), the city belongs to the Rei Momo (Carnival King) and his four million revelers.

 So that's how it starts.
 And how does it end?
 Well, some seven nights, four million carnival revelers, 100,000 musical participants, 800,000 visitors later, Carnival begins it's slow descent from unparalleled highs on Tuesday night/Wednesday morning when the last bloco (not yet announced) begins its midnight run.

 Well, sort of comes to an end, that is.
 It takes time to put out a fire burning this brightly, so on Ash Wednesday morning, there is one last hurrah, the "arrastao" (dragnet) as it's called.
-Carnival crowds gather at the lighthouse in Barra around 9am to make one last trip out to Ondina.
+Carnival crowds gather at the lighthouse in Barra around 10am to make one last trip out to Ondina.
 This is a free event without the bloco restrictions.
-This Carnival 2019, Pagode artists Psirico and Igor Kannario will lead the trio with many other stars sure to join the fray.
+This Carnival 2020, Pagode star Leo Santana will lead the trio with many other stars sure to join the fray.

 And then finally, almost sadly, sometime Wednesday afternoon, the last ember of sound dies leaving a city burned in its Carnival wake.
 Apparently, it's time to get back to work, so at 2pm on Wednesday afternoon, the banks re-open.
 It's officially time for business.
 Ahhhh, not me.
 How about another beer?
 I'm heading to the beach!